A Proofreader’s Checklist

 End with a Discussion

-Review with the editor or client the changes you made to the document and discuss any remaining areas of concern that require your attention.
+Once you are done proofing, be sure to review the changes you made with the editor or client, and discuss any remaining areas of concern that require your attention.

 If the document contained tracked changes and comments, bracketed text, or highlights, make sure to remove them if you have addressed the issues.